 It is true that disabled travel in Greece made large progress with the occasion of the Athens Olympics and Paraolympics 2004.
 For example, the Greek State bought blue buses with disability-friendly design, some important archaeological sites (like the Acropolis Rock) got ramps and car parking seats for disabled were designed on the streets.
 Also, new rules were set that demands from newly-established businesses, like hotels or restaurants, to have facilities for wheelchairs.
 But unfortunately, these occasions are sporadic.

 For example, surely the international airport of Athens is 100% designed to be wheelchair-friendly, but this is not the case for other airports around the country, especially few small airports in the Greek islands.
 Some buses in Athens are accessible by the disabled, but it is not like that with the majority of buses in the islands.
-Some Greek ferries have special cabins and public rooms for disabled, but it is not so easy with the small local ferries that run short routes between Greek ports.
-Some organized beaches have wooden ramps that get until the seaside, but these ramps usually do not start from the parking area but from the beach bar.
+Some Greek ferries have special cabins and public rooms for the disabled, but it is not so easy with the small local ferries that run short routes between Greek ports.
+Some organized beaches have wooden ramps that get to the seaside, but these ramps usually do not start from the parking area but from the beach bar.

 Greek hotels for disabled

 Over the last years, many hotels in Greece are redesigning their spaces so that they are accessible by wheelchair.
-Amazingly there are also few hotels around the country that have been specially designed from the beginning for accessible holidays in Greece.
+Amazingly there are also a few hotels around the country that have been specially designed from the beginning for accessible holidays in Greece.
 Such is Eria Resort in Crete, or Sirens Resort in Loutraki Peloponnese which even has sea ramps for easy access to the sea and provides sea-wheelchair, something that you will not find easily in Greece.

 Greek holiday packages for disabled